Maggie's Medical Journey - the start of the end.

 We are angry because Maggie did not want to die yet could not endure the constant and growing pain she must have been in.
 I hate cancer and everything it did to our once very beautiful, confident and happy daughter.
 She was very thin when she passed with only her enlarged abdomen filled with tumors.
 Veins showed everywhere on her skin because she could not eat for the last three months of her life and besides the tumors, she was just skin and bones.

 I hate the fact that I had to ask my teenage daughter what she wanted after her death.
 Did she want a wake, did she want a funeral?
 Did she want to be buried?
 If so, how?
 Maggie was a fiercely strong, independent and private girl and I just wanted to honor her wishes in every way possible.
-We had a two day wake with open casket which was packed with family, friends, teachers, school officials, acquaintances and even Josh Klinghoffer, the Red Hot Chili Pepper lead guitarist who became friends with Maggie and us during her illness.
+We had a two day wake with open casket which was packed with family, friends, teachers, school officials, acquaintances and even Josh Klinghoffer, the Red Hot Chili Peppers lead guitarist who became friends with Maggie and us during her illness.

 My husband, son and I went to the funeral home and personally oversaw her makeup and wig done so that she looked well enough to have an open casket.
 Maggie did not wear a lot of makeup, she didn't need to.
 Unfortunately, the funeral home could not do anything about the scowl and permanent frown she had on her once beautiful lips and mouth.
-We waked her in an expensive wig our family bought for her, with a beanie on that Josh gave her.
-She also wore a Red Hot Chili Pepper sweatshirt and the favorite slippers she loved.
+We waked her in the expensive wig our family bought for her, with a beanie on that Josh gave her.
+She also wore a Red Hot Chili Peppers sweatshirt and the favorite slippers she loved.